reframejs/reframe/docs/usage-manual.md

 ## Custom Server

-Instead of using the CLI, Reframe can be used as hapi plugin(s), as show in the next example.
+Instead of using the CLI, Reframe can be used as hapi plugin(s), as shown in the next example.

 ~~~js
 // /example/custom/server/hapi-server.js